JumpstartLab/reading/hackers_and_painters/individual_notes/silvis_mike.markdown

 # Why Nerds are Unpopular
-## Summary
-	This chapter is about how Paul feels that the reason nerds are unpopular through grade school is because they don't try to be popular.
+	1. This chapter is about how Paul feels that the reason nerds are unpopular through grade school is because they don't try to be popular.
 They are more focused on their intellectual ability then what other people think about them.
-## What Stood Out
-	Paul's reflection on grade school.
+	2. Paul's reflection on grade school.
 It surprised me how stereotypical Paul's school was.
 Maybe my school was different but we didn't have different ranks of popularity across tables with jocks and cheerleaders.
-## Questions Unanswered
-	If Paul went back to grade school would he change anything about what he did and would he try to make himself popular?
+	3. If Paul went back to grade school would he change anything about what he did and would he try to make himself popular?
-## OBjections
-	This chapter almost sounded whiney and that Paul was trying to justify himself in high school.
+	4. This chapter almost sounded whiney and that Paul was trying to justify himself in high school.
-## Takeaways
-	The key take away from the chapter is that you can only do so many things in a day.
+	5. The key take away from the chapter is that you can only do so many things in a day.
 You have to choose what matters most to you and from there focus on that.

 # Hackers and Painters
 	1. This chapter discusses the similarities between hackers and painters.
 Paul theorizes that hackers or programmers are more like painters then mathematical people.